 The net tangible book value of the Company as of September 30, 1996 was \$2,545,377 or \$0.33 per share of Common Stock.
 Net tangible book value per common share represents the amount of total tangible assets of the Company less the amount of total liabilities divided by the number of shares of Common Stock outstanding.
-After giving effect to the sale by the Company of 2,250,000 shares of Common Stock at the public offering price of \$2.25 per share and receipt of the estimated net proceeds therefrom, and recognizing that the Company will not receive any proceeds from the sale of Common Stock by the Selling Stockholders or the exercise of the Underwriters' overallotment option, the pro forma net tangible book value of the Company at September 30, 1996 would have been approximately \$0.67 per share.
-This represents an immediate increase in net tangible book value of \$0.34 per share of Common Stock held by the existing stockholders of the Company or a 103% increase, and an immediate dilution of \$1.58 per share to new investors purchasing shares at the public offering price, or a 70% decrease from the amount of their investment.
-"Dilution" per share is determined by subtracting pro forma net tangible book value per of orma net tangible book value from the amount of their investment.
+After giving effect to the sale by the Company of 2,250,000 shares of Common Stock at the public offering price of \$2.50 per share and receipt of the estimated net proceeds therefrom, and recognizing that the Company will not receive any proceeds from the sale of Common Stock by the Selling Stockholders or the exercise of the Underwriters' overallotment option, the pro forma net tangible book value of the Company at September 30, 1996 would have been approximately \$0.72 per share.
+This represents an immediate increase in net tangible book value of \$0.39 per share of Common Stock held by the existing stockholders of the Company or a 118% increase, and an immediate dilution of \$1.78 per share to new investors purchasing shares at the public offering price, or a 71% decrease from the amount of their investment.
+"Dilution" per share is determined by subtracting pro forma net tangible book value per share is determined by amount paid for a share in the offering.